ICFs vs. Traditional Construction

 ICF vs. Wood Framing

 Compared to Insulated Concrete Form walls, wood framing falls short in terms of durability and resistance to external forces.
-ICF walls can withstand extreme weather and winds of up to 250 mph (402 kph), while wood-framed walls are vulnerable to high winds and impact.
-Wood is also susceptible to termites, mold and costly water damage as opposed to low-maintenance ICF walls, which are mold- and pest-resistant.
-In the event of a fire, ICF walls have a fire rating of 4 hours, while wood is only rated for 45 minutes, providing occupants more time to safely evacuate.
+ICF assemblies can withstand extreme weather and winds of up to 250 mph (402 kph), while wood-framed walls are vulnerable to high winds and impact.

-Download Our ICF vs. Wood Brochure
+Download ICF vs. Wood Brochure

 ICF vs. Tilt-Up Construction